lulamae12/COSC302-Notes/Graphs And DFS.md

 - Optionally Do some final activity on n.
 - Return.

 When you call DFS on a node n, the DFS will visit every node connected to n.
 For that reason, DFS is good for activities that involve connectivity.
-We'll see one of those in the next section.

-## Depth First Search To Count Connected Components
----
+DFS  Basically is a search algor where you keep track of the nodes that have been visited and that have not